About The Bash

 Throughout his life Neal exuded a style and distinct Denver, western “cool” which secured his stature as a true American original.

-The Ballroom upstairs at the Mercury Café sets the tone for the Saturday evening Bash, it’s an intimate setting with its own authentic cool.
+The Ballroom upstairs at the Mercury Café sets the tone for the Friday evening Bash with its intimate setting.

 Others in Denver Take Note:

 In 2011 and 2013 Mayors Hickenlooper and Hancock, noting how, “Cassady’s unique outlook, philosophy, and worldview shaped by his Denver upbringing, still interest and inspire new generations,” proclaimed the date of the Bash as “Neal Cassady Day” in Denver.
-In conjunction with the 2012 Bash, Denver East High School granted Neal his high school diploma citing “Cassady’s major impact on American literature,” and overlooking his attendance record in 1941-42.
+In conjunction with the 2012 Bash, Denver East High School granted Neal his high school diploma citing “Cassady’s major impact on American literature.”